gbourniq/portfolio/README.md

 ### Build the docker deployment artefact

-In order to easily deploy the application to a new instance, one can generate a compressed folder (.tar.gz)  containing exclusively the required files for a production deployment:
+To easily deploy the application to a new instance, one can generate a compressed folder (.tar.gz) containing exclusively the deployment files:
 ```
 bin/docker_deploy.tar.gz
 ├── deployment